 An offset account is an everyday bank account that’s linked to your home loan.
 You can deposit your salary and savings into the account and the balance is then offset against the amount owing on your home loan.

 Say you have a home loan of $250,000 and $30,000 in your offset account; in this situation, you’ll only be charged interest on a loan balance of $220,000 ($250,000 - $30,000).

 Because the offset account acts like an everyday account, your $30,000 is still accessible whenever you need it, even while it’s working to reduce your overall interest payments.

 The advantages of an offset account essentially depend on how much money you have sitting in it and the type of offset you have.

 Because all offset accounts are different, there are some key questions to ask when looking at opening one.

 - Is your loan eligible for an offset account?
-You can find this out by contacting your financial institution, but typically fixed rate loans will have more limited options;
+You can find this out by contacting your financial institution or, for CommBank home loans, by viewing our loan comparison table.

 - Is 100% of the balance offset against the home loan?

 - Is there a limit to the balance of the account that will be offset?

 - Are there any account-keeping fees and will they negate any of the financial benefits?

 - Are there any limits to the amount or types of transactions you can make?